 On April 29, 2014, CSUN had a dedication ceremony to honor our benefactor, mentor, teacher and friend, Glenn Omatsu for his dedication to student and community empowerment.
 His mentee and our benefactor, Prosy delaCruz, has written an article in the Asian Journal to honor Professor Glenn Omatsu's work.
 CSUN Sundial also covers this house dedication ceremony.
 You can check out some pictures from the event with the SmugMug link.

-The Glenn Omatsu House (a.k.a. "the Asian House") is located between Reseda & Etiwanda and Superior & Plummer.
+The Glenn Omatsu House (formerly known as "the Asian House") is located between Reseda & Etiwanda and Superior & Plummer.

 - 18356 Halsted Avenue

 Northridge, CA 91330

 To reserve the Omatsu House, please check with the office staff for availability on the Omatsu House Calendar.
 Your faculty advisor should be the one checking out the key or give you access to the House and be there with you when you clean up.
 Please leave the House cleaner than how you found it.